ShaunJPartridge/Data-Analytics-Portfolio/SQL/NFL-2018-to-2022-team-trends/README.md

 # Step 4.
-Now that the data is cleaned, we are going to import the .csv file into Google Cloud BigQuery and use SQL to perform calculations and generate a new spreadsheet containing the following computed stats for each regular season:
+Now that the data is cleaned, we are going to import the .csv file into Google Cloud BigQuery and use SQL to perform calculations and generate a new spreadsheet containing the following computed stats for each season:
   - team
   - yr_record
   - yr_3rd_down%